filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-economics/committed-capacity/index.md

 ## What's next?

-Providing Committed Capacity is the easiest way to get started as a storage provider, but the economics are very dependent on the price of FIL.
-When the price of FIL is low, <!-- TODO NOBLOCK STEF BOB what is low? maybe give a dated example?--> it is not profitable to only provide Committed Capacity.
-This is where [Filecoin Plus]({{<relref "verified-deals" >}}) comes in along, with [extra services you can charge for]({{<relref "auxiliary-services" >}}).
+Providing committed capacity is the easiest way to get started as a storage provider, but the economics are very dependent on the price of FIL.
+If the price of FIL is low, it can be unprofitable to provide only committed capacity.
+The optimal FIL-price your business needs to be profitable will depend on your setup.
+Profitability can be increased by utilizing [Filecoin Plus]({{<relref "verified-deals" >}}), along with [extra services you can charge for]({{<relref "auxiliary-services" >}}).

 {{< sp-calls-to-action >}}